GobindB/crisis-aversion-codechella/README.md

 **First review** _**20th (11pm EST) (10pm CT) (8pm PST)**_ _ **:** _

-1. Misinformation logic and tweet storage database first rev - **Rachel**
+1. Misinformation logic and tweet storage database first rev - **Gobind**

 2. Tweet filtration/streaming and internal API for frontend first rev - **Gobind**

 3. Web app mockup &amp; skeleton
- (answer questions about database, hosting and full stack linking to our endpoints - we need to discuss how you want to receive data and what data you want to receive i.e the ID of a tweet for you to fetch to embed on the page) - **Frontend Team**
+ (answer questions about database, hosting and full stack linking to our endpoints - we need to discuss how you want to receive data and what data you want to receive i.e the ID of a tweet for you to fetch to embed on the page) - **Luisa**

 **Second review** _**21st (2pm EST) (1pm CT) (11am PST)**__ **:** _

-1. Misinformation logic and tweet storage database complete Data Visualization - **Rachel**
+1. Misinformation logic and tweet storage database complete Data Visualization - **Gobind**

 2. Tweet filtration/streaming and internal API for frontend complete - **Gobind**